Eating healthy on a budget

 Shoppers can also buy their items in bulk sizes, which allows a larger quantity of product for a cheaper price than buying several small quantities, she said.
 Some of those include pasta, dried beans, generic bagged cereals and meat, which can be frozen in smaller portions for future meals.

 Also, allowing the children to help plan the menu, shop and prepare meals will get them excited about eating healthier, Goss said.

-Plan ahead: Plan a menu at the beginning of each week.
+Plan a menu at the beginning of each week.
 Then make a grocery list before shopping.
 Planning ahead helps save money so you’re not wandering around the grocery store randomly throwing items into the cart.
+Don’t impulse buy:

-Clip coupons: Clipping coupons may sound tedious, but the money saved is worth it.
+Clipping coupons may sound tedious, but the money saved is worth it.
 But only clip and use coupons on items you normally buy.
+Buy in bulk:

 ᎫᏐᎢ, ᎣᎦᎳᎰᎹ.- ᎣᏍᏓ ᎠᎵᏍᏓᏰᏗ ᎣᎦᏎᏍᏛᎢ ᏂᏛᎬᏁᎲᎢ ᎠᏕᎳ ᎾᏍᎩ ᏰᎵᎢ ᏱᎦᏳᎾᏛᏁᏗ ᎠᏂᏏᏓᏁᎸᎢ

 ᎢᏳᏃ ᏍᏗᎩᏓ ᏳᏂᏁᏟᏴᏌ ᎾᏅᏛᏁᎲᎢ ᎠᎾᏓᎿᏁᏍᎬᎢ, ᎠᏓᏅᏖᏢᏅᎢ ᎠᎴ ᏳᎾᏓᏍᏓᏴᏂ.